PfeiferLab/DETECT/README.md

 ### Required Inputs
 **Reference Genome:** Reference genome to be used in your real data workflow, where the simulated read data will come from.
 Must have a dictionary file (GATK CreateSequenceDictionary) and be bwa indexed (bwa index) e. g. reference.fa

-**Mutation Rate:** Number of mutations to population the VCF(if >1), mutation rate to use to populate mutations(if <1), or positions file where mutations will be placed (positions file/VCF).
+**Mutation Rate:** Number of mutations to populate the VCF(if >1), mutation rate to use to populate mutations(if <1), or positions file where mutations will be placed (positions file/VCF).

 **Input Variants:** VCF file of trio containing variants to be used as False Positives.
-Must be indexed (e.g. GATK IndexFeatureFile).
+Must be without mendelian violations (MVs), and must be indexed (e.g. GATK IndexFeatureFile).

 **Read Length:** Length of the reads used in the real dataset. e. g.
 100